George Bain Johnston: Character

 Captain Johnston was described as one of the Murray's most successful navigators, and a loyal, intelligent, and enterprising colonist.
 He was a strong swimmer, and was reckoned to have saved from drowning no less than fourteen lives, among them a Mrs. Padman and her daughter, and was honored with a medal from the Royal Humane Society.
-Though industrious and enterprising in business matters, he was a liberal and earnest Christian.
-He was associated with the Wesleyan Church from its infancy at Goolwa, and was a most enthusiastic and energetic worker in all its activities.
+He was a Christian, and was associated with the Wesleyan Church from its infancy at Goolwa, and was a most enthusiastic and energetic worker in all its activities.

 Family

 In 1852 he married Elizabeth Barclay (c.
 1831 – 25 September 1920), daughter of James Barclay, of Cockenzie, Scotland, who came out to Australia in 1858.
 She was closely associated with the Methodist Church.
 Elizabeth was sister of John Barclay of Mundoora, South Australia.
 Children of George and Elizabeth included: